 As a socio-economic leader, Desjardins actively supports the economic vitality and well-being of the community; they’re always working to positively impact the places where they live and work.
 In 2020, they generously provided $1,294,093 to support an abundance of projects through their funding programs, donations and sponsorships.
 Alphonse Desjardins, founder of the credit union, introduced the belief that “a credit union is above all else, an association of people, not dollars”.

 Click below to discover the numerous ways you can stay connected and up-to-date with Director's Forum news and events.

-Please help us promote the 2022 fall Conference using your available networks and communication channels.
-Follow the link below for all the resources you need!
+Each year we ask that you help us promote the Annual Conference using your available networks and communication channels.
+Follow the link below for all the resources you need for the 2022 event!